leleliu008/xcpkg/README.md

 ```

 ## ipkg command usage
-*   print the help infomation of this command.
+*   show the help of this command.

         ipkg -h
         ipkg --help

-*   print the version of this software
+*   show the version of this command

         ipkg -V
         ipkg --version